 People like you also read ...

-#Tax benefits are subject to conditions of section 80C, 80CCD, 10(12A) and other provisions of the Income Tax Act, 1961.
+# Tax benefits under the policy are subject to conditions and other provisions of the Income Tax Act, 1961.
+Goods and Services Tax and Cesses, if any, will be charged extra as per prevailing rates.
 Tax laws are subject to amendments made thereto from time to time.
-Please consult your tax advisor for details, before acting on above.
+Please consult your tax advisor for details, before acting on the above.

-@For more details on the risk factors, term & conditions please read sales brochure of the plans carefully before concluding the sale.
+@For more details on the risk factors and terms & conditions please read the sales brochure of the plans carefully before concluding the sale.

 ^In ULIPs, the investment risk in the investment portfolio is borne by the policyholder.